floresbakker/OntoArchimate/README.md

 However, the representation of Archimate models in traditional formats lacks the semantic richness necessary for interoperability and advanced analysis.
 The Archimate Ontology addresses this limitation by formalizing Archimate concepts and relationships in RDF format, leveraging semantic web technologies to enhance interoperability, integration, and semantic understanding of Archimate models.

-With the Archimate Ontology, users can generate, parse, validate, annotate, and reuse Archimate documents using semantic web compliant technology, unlocking new possibilities for leveraging Archimate models within the wider context of the Semantic Web.
+With the Archimate Ontology, users can generate, parse, validate, annotate, visualize and reuse Archimate documents using semantic web compliant technology, unlocking new possibilities for leveraging Archimate models within the wider context of the Semantic Web.

 # Introduction

 Let us explore the OntoArchimate family of vocabularies with examples of Archimate models.

-## Example #1: Basic Archimate model with three elements and two relationships:
+## Example #1: Basic Archimate model with three elements and two relationships

 In this example we consider an Archimate model consisting of three Archimate elements...